Jetniksyla/Event-Space/README.md

 ## Description

-Events finder by cities with HTML, CSS and JavaScript with using Seatgeek and wikipedia API. created by Geneil Young, Levan Gulbatashvili and Jetnik Syla
+Events finder by cities with HTML, CSS and JavaScript with using Seatgeek and Wikipedia API. created by Geneil Young, Levan Gulbatashvili and Jetnik Syla

 ## Usage